🖖

 Host it on your server service as a static page if you have a subscription.

-Alternatively, take advantage of Github's free repository space (and the Github Pages service to create ready-to-use websites with legitimate URLs).
+Alternatively, take advantage of Github's free repository space (and the service to create ready-to-use websites with legitimate URLs).

 GitHub is a web-based service for version control and collaboration, popular in open-source projects.
 It allows developers to work together on code and monitor modifications.